Hurricanes Early in the Year are Warnings for Stronger Florida Storms Coming

 According to Hayhoe, Alex’s strength was unusual because tropical storms occur in warm waters, a condition not common in the North Atlantic Ocean in the middle of winter.
 Since warm ocean water is the main source of energy for a hurricane, the warmer the water, the more intense the hurricane.
 The more intense hurricanes are during the off season of winter, the more they serve as a warning for actual hurricane season, indicating intense hurricanes during those much warmer months.

 Advocate Claims Public Adjusters, located in Coconut Creek, Florida, have been helping families recognize hurricane warnings and prepare them with hurricane preparedness tips for staying safe and/or recovering after hurricane damage is caused on their homes or commercial property.
-Our Boynton Beach public adjusters also serve the areas of Weston, Parkland, Boca Raton, Coral Springs, and numerous other surrounding cities that are often impacted by the strong weather coming off the coastline.
+Our Palm Beach Public Adjusters also serve the areas of Weston, Parkland, Boca Raton, Coral Springs, and numerous other surrounding cities that are often impacted by the strong weather coming off the coastline.